 While teachers were broadly supportive of a defined-contribution option, they opposed proposed Tier 6 changes relating to defined-benefit pensions.
 The poll found that 52 percent opposed raising teacher contributions to pensions, 63 percent opposed an increase in the 10-year pension vesting period, and nearly 78 percent opposed an increase in the retirement age for future teachers.
 While nearly 69 percent of teachers described public pensions as a “problem,” two-thirds said they thought the current system was sustainable.

 The poll’s margin of error was plus or minus 4.5 percent.
-The Empire Center is a project of the Manhattan Institute for Policy Research, one of the nation’s leading non-profit and non-partisan 501c3 think tanks.
+The Empire Center is an independent, non-partisan 501c3 think tank.